 Create health enterprise zones Health disparities exist in urban, suburban, and rural communities, and communities where significant health disparities exist also often face shortages in the primary health care workforce, including nurses.
 The Health Enterprise Zones Act enables localities and nonprofits to propose plans for underserved geographic areas where health care practitioners may receive incentives to improve access to and quality of health care.
-Raise the age for tobacco sales Smoking is the leading cause of preventable deaths in our nation, killing more than 480,000 Americans each year.
-More than 90 percent of smokers start as teenagers and, therefore, young people are heavily targeted for advertising by the tobacco industry.
-The Protecting Young People from Tobacco Act raises the tobacco age to 21, cuts the number of people who start smoking, and reduces deaths, disease and health care costs caused by tobacco use.
-Thirty states and more than 500 localities have so far raised the age for tobacco sales from 18 to 21.
+Make prescription drugs more affordable Americans are struggling to afford the prescription drugs they need, often having to choose between their medication and other necessities, like rent and groceries.
+States can respond by creating a Prescription Drug Affordability Board, an independant body with the authority to evaluate high cost drugs and set a reasonable upper payment limit that applies to all purchasers and payer reimbursements.
 Public Safety OUR VALUES: Security, safety, protection, justice OUR VISION: The most fundamental job of government is to protect its citizens from crime.
-Progressive government focuses on strategies that make us safer, and serious felonies require serious punishment.
+A progressive government focuses on strategies that make us safer, and serious felonies require serious punishment.
 But there is a great deal that can be done to prevent crime while ensuring justice: (1) reform police procedures, including interrogations and use of force, that lead authorities toward the wrong suspects; (2) reform judicial procedures that hurt the innocent, thereby helping the guilty; (3) reform prison procedures that increase recidivism; and (4) reform criminal laws to prevent the commission of crimes.
 Reform police procedures With the advent of DNA evidence, it has become clear that many innocent people have been prosecuted and imprisoned.
-Part of the problem is old-fashioned procedures-an overconfidence in unreliable eyewitnesses and an over-reliance on profiling.
+Part of the problem is old-fashioned procedures-an overconfidence in unreliable eyewitnesses and an overreliance on profiling.
 Progressive states and localities must adopt fairer and more accurate practices.
 The most common element in convictions overturned by DNA evidence has been eyewitness misidentification.
 This is why police need to reform procedures for lineup identifications.
-In addition, we should require electronic recording of all interrogations, attach cameras to police cars and uniforms, have clear rules against racial profiling and military weaponry, and limit the use of force.
+In addition, we should require electronic recording of all interrogations, attach cameras to police cars and uniforms, have clear rules against racial profiling and military weaponry, and limit deceptive tactics and the use of force.
 Reform judicial procedures Tough court procedures don't necessarily make lawabiding citizens any safer, and can in fact have the opposite effect.
 A progressive government pursues bail reform, sentencing reform and juvenile justice reform to make it less likely that minor offenders turn into hardened criminals.
 Similarly, expungement of minor arrest or conviction records can also help prevent recidivism.